waqasali-cs/ToDo-with-Local-CRUD-Operation/README.md

-Certainly!
-Here are the steps to download a repository, open it in Visual Studio Code, and run a React + Vite project along with JSON Server:
+Steps to download a repository, open it in Visual Studio Code, and run a React + Vite project along with JSON Server:

 1. **Download Repository:**
    - Clone or download the repository to your local PC.
 You can use the following command in your terminal: